JumaJuiceTime/TheHundredSaints/Classes/Friar.md

   * **Armour:** None
   * **Weapons:** Club, dagger, holy water, oil, sling, staff, torch

-Friars are monks or nuns who have taken to a life of wandering, doing good wherever they can.
+Hiereus are monks or nuns who have taken to a life of wandering, doing good wherever they can.
 They are only loosely affiliated with the Church and exist outside the strict religious hierarchy of the clergy.
-Friars are thus beloved by the common folk, whom they often aid where the Church does not.
+Hiereus are thus beloved by the common folk, whom they often aid where the Church does not.

 ==== Restrictions ====

-**Alignment:** As servants of the Church, friars must be Lawful or Neutral.
+**Alignment:** As servants of the Church, hiereus must be Lawful or Neutral.

-**Falling from grace:** Friars must be faithful to the tenets of their order (see Friar Tenets).
-A friar who transgresses or becomes Chaotic falls from grace and loses the ability to pray for spells.
+**Falling from grace:** Hiereus must be faithful to the tenets of their order (see Hiereus Tenets).
+A hiereus who transgresses or becomes Chaotic falls from grace and loses the ability to pray for spells.
 The Referee may allow the character to perform a quest of atonement in order to regain favour.

 **Kindred:** Only mortals are trained as friars—fairies and demi-fey have no spiritual connection with the deities of mortals.